Nurbek-web/dermaai/README.md

 If you use this code or methodology, please cite:

 > Taizhanov, Nurbek.
-"Derma Diagnostics: Lightweight CNN for Client‐Side Skin‐Lesion Triage in Rural Clinics."
-(2025).
+"Derma Diagnostics: Privacy-Preserving Skin Lesion Classification with Edge Inference."
+(2025, in preparation).

+## 🙏 Acknowledgments

+- HAM10000 dataset: Tschandl, P., Rosendahl, C., & Kittler, H. (2018)
+- MobileNet architecture: Howard, A. G., et al. (2017)
+- Clinical validation support: Mediker Hospital, Shymkent, Kazakhstan

+---

+**Disclaimer**: This is a research project.
+Not intended for clinical diagnosis without expert supervision.